Kaulanab/starter-academic/content/authors/admin/_index.md

 Hi, My name is Daniel Ola-Olorun and I am a Cloud DevOps Engineer currently living and working remotely from Lagos, Nigeria.

 I have always been fascinated by technology and its ability to solve complex problems.
-This passion led me to pursue a career in Cloud and Cyber Security.
+This passion led me to pursue a career in Cloud and Security.

 As a Cloud DevOps Engineer, my work involves designing, implementing, and maintaining cloud infrastructure to support software applications.
 I am particularly interested in the automation aspect of DevOps, as I believe that it can help teams to work more efficiently and effectively.
 I have experience working with AWS and Azure and I am always eager to learn new cloud technologies.